robhabraken/advent-of-code-2024/solutions/04/solutions.md

 So, I'll use the same code as part one to loop through the two dimensional input array, but with adjusted start and end indexes.
 And I don't have to loop through delta's, I'll solve that in a different way.
 So let's just loop through the input and start searching when I find an `A`, which is the starting point of my `X`.

 Then, I can just string concatenate two diagonals, using the outer corner indexes, without worrying about boundaries.
 And those two diagonals should both either read `SAM` or `MAS`, which is a simple string comparison.
 And that again leads to conditionally incrementing the answer.

+*Edit: having to wait for another puzzle at day 8 I had a shot at optimizing my shortest and quickest solution up until now, so I tweaked my solution for day 4 part 2.
+I removed the variable declaration and compressed the code a bit, without losing to much readability I think.
+It's now only 9 lines of code running in 1 ms!*